-4. Pack into sterilised glass jars (traditional to use an earthernware pot with lid).
+4. Finally, pack into sterilised glass jars (traditional to use an earthenware pot with lid).
 Seal the jars and leave for two days, at room temperature, until the pickle has developed its characteristic sourness – then refrigerate.
 My friend Rasa, who lived in Japan for a decade, tells me that this is a ‘fresh pickle’ and should be consumed within a few days.

 Makes 2 litres – I must say that it was really delicious!

-Discovering this recipe also made me scour the op. shops for the perfect Kimchi – and I found it – a beautiful, handmade ceramic jar – even more beautiful at $1.
+Discovering this recipe also made me scour the thrift shops for the perfect Kimchi – and I found it – a beautiful, handmade ceramic jar – even more beautiful at $1.